ibm-cloud-docs/containers/cs_worker_plan.md

 **How is bare metal different than VMs?**</br>
 Bare metal gives you direct access to the physical resources on the machine, such as the memory or CPU.
 This setup eliminates the virtual machine hypervisor that allocates physical resources to virtual machines that run on the host.
 Instead, all of a bare metal machine's resources are dedicated exclusively to the worker, so you don't need to worry about "noisy neighbors" sharing resources or slowing down performance.
 Physical flavors have more local storage than virtual, and some have RAID to increase data availability.
 Local storage on the worker node is for short-term processing only, and the primary and secondary disks are wiped when you update or reload the worker node.
 For persistent storage solutions, see [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#storage_planning).

+Because you have full control over the isolation and resource consumption for your workloads, you can use bare metal machines to achieve HIPAA and PCI compliance for your environment.
+{: important}

 **Besides better specs for performance, can I do something with bare metal that I can't with VMs?**</br>
 Yes, with bare metal worker nodes, you can use {{site.data.keyword.datashield_full}}. {{site.data.keyword.datashield_short}} is integrated with Intel® Software Guard Extensions (SGX) and Fortanix® technology so that your {{site.data.keyword.cloud_notm}} container workload code and data are protected in use.
 The app code and data run in CPU-hardened enclaves.
 CPU-hardened enclaves are trusted areas of memory on the worker node that protect critical aspects of the app, which helps to keep the code and data confidential and unmodified.
 If you or your company require data sensitivity due to internal policies, government regulations, or industry compliance requirements, this solution might help you to move to the cloud.
 Example use cases include financial and healthcare institutions, or countries with government policies that require on-premises cloud solutions.